Pallium: Modern use

 For his formal inauguration, Pope Benedict XVI adopted an earlier form of the pallium, from a period when it and the omophor were virtually identical.
 It is wider than the modern pallium although not as wide as the modern omophor, made of wool with black silk ends, and decorated with five red crosses, three of which are pierced with pins, symbolic of Christ's five wounds and the three nails, and it was worn crossed over the left shoulder.
 Only the Papal pallium was to take this distinctive form.
-Beginning with the Solemnity of Saints Peter and Paul (June 29, 2008) Benedict XVI reverted to a form similar to that worn by his recent predecessors, albeit in a larger and longer cut and with red crosses, therefore remaining distinct from pallia worn by metropolitans.
-This change, explained the Master of Pontifical Liturgical Celebrations Guido Marini, came about after recent studies on the history of the pallium, had shown that the oldest depiction of a pope wearing that type of pallium, that of Pope Innocent III at the Sacro Speco Cloister, seemed to be a deliberate archaism.
-Msgr.
+Beginning with the Solemnity of Saints Peter and Paul on June 29, 2008, Benedict XVI reverted to a form similar to that worn by his recent predecessors, albeit in a larger and longer cut and with red crosses, therefore remaining distinct from pallia worn by metropolitans.
+This change, explained the Master of Pontifical Liturgical Celebrations Guido Marini, came about after recent studies on the history of the pallium had shown that the oldest depiction of a pope wearing that type of pallium, that of Pope Innocent III at the Sacro Speco Cloister, seemed to be a deliberate archaism.
 Marini also stated that Pope Benedict had had a series of annoying problems keeping it in place during liturgical celebrations.
-This pallium would later end up being worn by another pope when, while inspecting the damages caused by the 2009 L'Aquila earthquake Pope Benedict visited the badly stricken church of Santa Maria di Collemaggio.
+This pallium would later be disposed of by Benedict when, while inspecting the damages caused by the 2009 L'Aquila earthquake, he visited the badly stricken church of Santa Maria di Collemaggio.
 Here Pope Celestine V's remains had survived the earthquake, and after praying for a few minutes by his tomb, Benedict left the pallium on Celestine's glass casket.
 The last pope to abdicate willingly before Benedict XVI was Celestine V in 1294.

 Although Pope Benedict XVI's second pallium was not actually made until 2008, the model for it already existed on his coat of arms.
-A scarcely known fact is that a precedent for Pope Benedict XVI's variations of the pallium was set in 1999 when Pope John Paul II wore a long Y-shaped pallium with red crosses for that year's Easter and Christmas celebrations.
-It was only used then time and was created by Piero Marini, the then Master of Pontifical Liturgical Celebrations, who would also create Pope Benedict's first pallium.
+A precedent for Pope Benedict XVI's variations of the pallium was set in 1999 when Pope John Paul II wore a long Y-shaped pallium with red crosses for that year's Easter and Christmas celebrations.
+It was only used on those occasions and was created by Piero Marini, the then-master of pontifical liturgical celebrations, who would also create Pope Benedict's first pallium.

 On June 29, 2014, after using Benedict XVI's second pallium for more than a year, Pope Francis restored the traditional pallium worn by popes prior to Benedict.
+Pope Leo XIV also used the present-day pallium for his inauguration in 2025, the first since Pope John Paul II's inauguration in 1978 (Pope Benedict XVI wore the large pallium as his first pallium during his inauguration in 2005, and Pope Francis used Benedict's second pallium on his inauguration in 2013.)